Deelane/Self-Practice/dijkstrasAlgorithm/README.txt

-Implementation of Dijkstra's algorithm to find the shortest path of a randomly generated or passed starting vertex to eveyr other vetex on a randomly generated graph/matrix using a priority queue
+Implementation of Dijkstra's algorithm to find the shortest path of a randomly generated or passed starting vertex to every other vertex on a randomly generated graph/matrix using a priority queue
 Done in C++